-This has worked for me before where the manufacturer made changes to the apps authentication requiring an account relinking.
+This has worked for me before when the manufacturer made changes to the app's authentication requiring an account relinking.

-Note: If that doesn’t work, you may also need to delete and re-add the “device” under “Devices” at the bottom of the Alexa App.
-This involves clicking on the device, clicking the gear icon and then the bin icon.
+Note: If you are still getting the message Alexa is unresponsive, you may also need to delete and re-add the “device” under “Devices” at the bottom of the Alexa App.
+This involves clicking on the device, clicking the gear icon, and then the bin icon.
 From there you’ll need to re-add the device from the manufacturer's app.